Last updated on February 25th, 2020 at 09:14 pm

 My Havanese Dog’s Ears Stink

 We all love the Havanese’s thick and beautiful hair.
 However, all the hair growing inside your Havanese’s ears can cause problems.
-Before adopting a Havanese dog, you should know that they are more prone to ear infections than other dog breeds.
+Before adopting a Havanese, you should know that they are more prone to ear infections than other dog breeds.
 The telltale sign of an ear infection in your pup is a bad smell coming from the ears.

 To avoid a stinky ear infection and a massive veterinary bill, check your dog’s ears every now and again for an excess wax build-up or foreign debris.
 You can do this whenever you groom the dog or give it a bath.
 Pieces of food or dirt that get tangled in the hair inside the dog’s ear can lead promptly to an infection.
 You will know right away if there is a bad smell when you sniff the dog’s ears.
 If there is, seek a veterinarian right away.
 An infection can hopefully be cured quickly with special medication.